Foxconn invests Rs 1,600 crore in Tamil Nadu to manufacture mobile components

 With this proposed investment, and many more to come, Tamil Nadu is poised to not only remain the top electronics exporter in the country, but also significantly increase its electronics exports in the coming years, the minister added.

-The development also comes close on the heels of the state emerging as the no.1 in the country in electronics exports at $5.37 billion in 2023 fiscal, moving from the fourth position in fiscal 2022.
+The development also comes close on the heels of the state emerging as the no.1 in the country in electronics exports at USD 5.37 billion in 2023 fiscal, moving from the fourth position in fiscal 2022.

 Foxconn has significant presence in Tamil Nadu with its Sriperumbudur plant assembling high-end iPhone 14, and iPhone 13, even as the company continues to expand the massive facility, 50 km from Chennai, further as Apple Inc plans to move a significant portion of its China operations to India.
 It is also planning to assemble iPhones in Karnataka and Telangana.

-The state, which is already home to top 16 electronics manufacturers, including Nokia, Samsung, Flex, Dell, Motorola, Salcomp, HP, and Foxconn, wants the electronics industry to be on par with automobiles that accounts to 37.6 per cent of the country's automobile and auto component exports, apparel (30.8 percent) and footwear (46.4 percent).
+The state, which is already home to top 16 electronics manufacturers, including Nokia, Samsung, Flex, Dell, Motorola, Salcomp, HP, and Foxconn, wants the electronics industry to be on par with automobiles that accounts to 37.6% of the country's automobile and auto component exports, apparel (30.8 percent) and footwear (46.4 percent).

 The state has two exclusive Special Economic Zones (SEZs) for Electronics and Hardware manufacturing in Sriperumbudur, 50 km from here, and in Oragadam, 70 km from here, spread over 800 acres.